the-red-feather/thesis/literature/related-notes/related-webassembly-info.md

     - crashes from bugs & attacks
     - unsafe: coursely grained, OS-level access control

-  - Better than python, beause python ...
+  - Better than python, because python ...
     - 60.000x slower than C
     - does not run on edge devices and platforms
     - limited support in web & application frameworks